silas/ops/README.md

 ### License

-This work is licensed under the New BSD License (see the LICENSE file).
+This work is licensed under the MIT License (see the LICENSE file).